Colonial history of the United States: Atlantic world

 In recent years, historians have enlarged their perspective to cover the entire Atlantic world in a subfield now known as Atlantic history.
 Of special interest are such themes as international migration, trade, colonization, comparative military and governmental institutions, the transmission of religions and missionary work, and the slave trade.
 It was the Age of the Enlightenment, and ideas flowed back and forth across the Atlantic, with Philadelphian Benjamin Franklin playing a major role.

-Francois Furstenberg (2008) offers a different perspective on the historical period.
-He suggests that warfare was critical among the major imperial players: Britain, the American colonies, Spain, France, and the First Nations (Indians).
+In 2008, Francois Furstenberg offered a different perspective on the historical period.
+He suggested that warfare was critical among the major imperial players: Britain, the American colonies, Spain, France, and the First Nations.
 They fought a series of conflicts from 1754 to 1815 that Furstenberg calls a "Long War for the West" over control of the region.

 Women played a role in the emergence of the capitalist economy in the Atlantic world.
 The types of local commercial exchange in which they participated independently were well integrated with the trade networks between colonial merchants throughout the Atlantic region, especially markets in dairy and produce commodities.
 For example, local women merchants were important suppliers of foodstuffs to transatlantic shipping concerns.

 Growing dissent and the American Revolution

 In the colonial era, Americans insisted on their rights as Englishmen to have their own legislature raise all taxes.
 The British Parliament, however, asserted in 1765 that it held supreme authority to lay taxes, and a series of American protests began that led directly to the American Revolution.
 The first wave of protests attacked the Stamp Act of 1765, and marked the first time that Americans met together from each of the 13 colonies and planned a common front against British taxation.
 The Boston Tea Party of 1773 dumped British tea into Boston Harbor because it contained a hidden tax that Americans refused to pay.
-The British responded by trying to crush traditional liberties in Massachusetts, leading to the American revolution starting in 1775.
+The British responded by trying to crush traditional liberties in Massachusetts, leading to the launch of the Revolutionary War in 1775.

-The idea of independence steadily became more widespread, after being first proposed and advocated by a number of public figures and commentators throughout the Colonies.
-One of the most prominent voices on behalf of independence was Thomas Paine in his pamphlet Common Sense published in 1776.
+The idea of independence steadily became more widespread, after being first proposed and advocated by a number of public figures and commentators throughout the colonies.
+One of the most prominent voices on behalf of independence was Thomas Paine, whose pamphlet Common Sense was published in 1776.
 Another group that called for independence was the Sons of Liberty, which had been founded in 1765 in Boston by Samuel Adams and which was now becoming even more strident and numerous.

-The Parliament began a series of taxes and punishments which met more and more resistance: First Quartering Act (1765); Declaratory Act (1766); Townshend Revenue Act (1767); and Tea Act (1773).
+The British Parliament began a series of taxes and punishments which met more and more resistance: First Quartering Act (1765); Declaratory Act (1766); Townshend Revenue Act (1767); and Tea Act (1773).
 In response to the Boston Tea Party, Parliament passed the Intolerable Acts: Second Quartering Act (1774); Quebec Act (1774); Massachusetts Government Act (1774); Administration of Justice Act (1774); Boston Port Act (1774); Prohibitory Act (1775).
 By this point, the 13 colonies had organized themselves into the Continental Congress and begun setting up independent governments and drilling their militia in preparation for war.